pinkpixel-dev/mem0-mcp/README.md

 }
 ```

+**Important Notes:**
-**Note:** Replace `/path/to/your/cloned/mem0-mcp/` with the actual absolute path to where you cloned the repository.
+1. Replace `/absolute/path/to/mem0-mcp/` with the actual absolute path to your cloned repository
+2. Use the `build/index.js` file, not the `src/index.ts` file
+3. The MCP server requires clean stdout for protocol communication - any libraries or code that writes to stdout may interfere with the protocol

 ### Default User ID (Optional Fallback)